 RF Components and System Tests: The performance of the Main Linac X-band rf technology has been demonstrated.
-However, it is fully anticipated that extensive testing of components will be done as their design and fabrication techniques are improved to reduce costs and improve reliability and serviceability.
+However, it is fully anticipated that extensive testing of components will be done as their design and fabrication techniques are improved to reduce costs and enhance reliability and serviceability.
 The warm X-band technology naturally separates into isolated components that can be individually tested.
 For example, testing of modulators and klystrons can be, and in fact is best, done in dedicated standalone stations.
 This makes it possible to include test instrumentation that will not be installed in the actual accelerator, and for the testing to be done by personnel with experience with the components under test.
 Development and build-up of needed QC capabilities is planned to occur (and costs included) during the first years of the project as an integral part of the industrialization of the components.
-In the period between 2005 and 2008, more than a dozen PPM klystrons (sounds a bit few; can we say "more than a few dozens of...", or "approximately a dozen each year...") will be built and tested for these purposes.
+Approximately one percent (40) of the final complement of klystrons will be produced and tested as the TDR is being completed.
+(For example, see the talk by J. Cornuelle at the meeting of the ITRP at SLAC.)

-During production, it is expected that testing will be carried out by the companies that manufacture the components, and the GLC/NLC models include the anticipated costs to establish and carry-out QC as part of the production.
+During production, it is expected that testing will be carried out by the companies that manufacture the components, and the models include the anticipated costs to establish and carry-out QC as part of the production.
 For example, it is planned that every klystron will be "burned-in" before it is delivered to the project.
 A similar approach is planned, and costs included, for QC of components in the low-level rf drive (TWTAs) and instrumentation, and for QC of the microwave properties of SLED-II components and accelerator structures.

 There remains a need to test interfaces between components as their designs change, and to test integration and operation of the entire accelerator system.
-The NLC/GLC plan is to extend the NLCTA and GLCTA test accelerators to include five to ten times as many complete X-band accelerator units as presently available (the schedule and budget includes a total of eight systems).
+The GLC/NLC plan is to extend the NLCTA and GLCTA test accelerators to include five to ten times as many complete X-band accelerator units as presently available (the schedule and budget includes a total of eight systems).
 This will be done during the project initialization phase (first 3-4 years) as new components become available.
 Since the purpose of this testing is to confirm system design and operations, it is not necessary to replicate these systems more extensively.